OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 ![An example Octopus Deploy release notes template](octopus-deploy-project-template.png)

 ## The feedback loop
-With our integrations complete, it's time to see all of this working together.
+With our integrations complete, it’s time to see all of this working together.

 ### Create an issue in Jira Software

-Let's create an issue in Jira, click the **+** on the left hand side:
+Let’s create an issue in Jira, click the **+** on the left-hand side:

 ![](jira-add-issue.png)

 Fill in the form for the issue, and click **Create**.

-Take note of the ID that is created for the issue, you need this later.
-For this post, it's `PET-3`.
+Take note of the ID that is created for the issue, as you need this later.
+For this post, it’s `PET-3`.

 ### Commit to the repo
-Commits show up in Octopus Deploy as release notes so you can see what's being deployed.
+Commits show up in Octopus Deploy as release notes so you can see what’s being deployed.
 In addition, if you reference a Jira issue within the commit message, the commit will be logged to the issue within Jira.
 When a deployment occurs, Octopus will update Jira with the status.

-Add some commits to your repo, for this post I added the following:
+Add some commits to your repo; for this post I added the following:
 - Updated pom.xml to use SSL version of https://repo.spring.io/milestone repo
 - PET-3 - Updated datasource bean properties to prevent database connection timeouts
 - Added bin folder to Flyway project to include built-in version of JRE

 ### Build the project

 With the commits done, we can build the project.
 The push build information step in our build definition will contain our commit messages.
-Let's queue a build in Jenkins.
+Let’s queue a build in Jenkins.

 In Jenkins, click **Build with Parameters**, click **Build**.